-Among many classic home computers, the Commodore 64 is far from being the ideal platform for point’n’clicks, beyond the usual technical limitations, there is one glaring problem: no mouse support.
+Among many classic home computers, the Commodore 64 is far from being the ideal platform for the point’n’click genre, beyond the usual technical limitations, there is one glaring problem: no mouse support.
 Textual adventures were definitely more at home on the dear ol’ breadbin, along with being easier to program in BASIC.
-Still, graphical adventures are a pretty established genre on the breadbin, especially those that mix text adventures style gameplay with point’n’clicks’ immediate gameplay.
+Still, graphical adventures became anyway a pretty established genre on the sixtyfour, especially those that managed to combine text adventure-style gameplay with point’n’clicks’ immediate accessibility.

-The Detective amply demonstrates that this mix can work wonders, being one of the best examples of the genre on a 8 bit home computer.
+The Detective amply demonstrates that this melange can work wonders, when done correctly, being one of the best examples of the genre on a 8 bit home computer.

-The Detective Game, devoloped by Sam Manthorpe and released in 1986 by Argus Press Software, stars Inspector Snide, a hard boiled detective from Scotland Yard, called on a case in a huge luxurious villa.
-It is 1974, the old and rich Angus McFungus has just died in mysterious circumstances.
-Snide, being the grown up inspector that needs no backup, goes in alone to stay at the villa in order to find out what happened.
-Unfortunately, as these things usually go, it’s not long before the other guests start dropping like flies: it’s up to Snide to survive and discover, naturally, whodunit.
+The Detective Game, developed by Sam Manthorpe and released in 1986 by Argus Press Software, stars Inspector Snide, a hard boiled detective from Scotland Yard, called to investigate on a case in a huge luxurious villa.
+The year is 1974, the grouchy old millionaire Angus McFungus has just died in mysterious circumstances.
+Snide, being the grown up inspector that needs no backup, goes in alone to investigate the villa in order to find out what happened.
+Unfortunately, as these things usually go, it’s not long before the other guests begin to also dropping like flies: it’s up to Snide to survive and discover, naturally, whodunit.

 Definitely a “Clue”-inspired game, even the cast of usual suspects seems to mirror those of the board game, along with a pretty unsympathetic butler.
 Naturally, the first order of business is to collect pieces of evidence.
-These are individually stored in bags, there are ten of them to collect throughout the story and then, Snide has to finger whodunit.
+These are individually stored in bags, there are ten of them to collect throughout the story and, only then, Snide can finger whodunit.

-The Detective game is played in real time, or at least a reasonable fac-simile, certain events will not come to pass if the player is not moving around the house: standing still will run out the clock, but not cause certain events to happen.
-Overall, the player has two hours and twenty minutes in real time to solve the mystery or else it’s game over.
+The Detective Game is played in real time, or at least a reasonable fac-simile since certain events will not come to pass if the player is not exploring and moving around the house.
+Standing still will run out the clock, but will not cause certain events to happen.
+Overall, the player has two hours and twenty minutes of real time to solve the mystery or else it’s game over.

-The McFungus villa is pretty big and features a whole lot of secrets to be uncovered.
-The interface of the game works like one would expect, in that the player has direct control of Snide on an isometric plan.
-By pressing the fire button, a menu opens with a selection of actions.
+The McFungus villa is pretty big and features lots of secrets waiting to be uncovered by the player, who controls Snide directly on an isometric plane.
+The interface of the game works like one would expect: by pressing the fire button, a menu opens with a selection of actions.
 It is possible to talk to everyone and get their opinion about guests and objects, use items and even combine them together.
 The basic skeleton of an adventure game is here and it is also pretty solid, honestly.

 Sound is, naturally, limited to a few sound effects and a couple of musical themes.
 Apparently Manthorpe is particularly proud of the time spent to get the rain sounds right, (quote to be confirmed as his!) that is some attention to detail there.
-As a kid, I was always more terrified by sound than graphics, so when the three notes “discovered a body” theme played, I would run for the door as soon as I could.
-To overcome my fear I would turn up the volume all the way and just stand there basking in those loud as hell three notes.
-Of course, my mother didn’t especially like that and would scream at me to lower the volume.
+As a kid, I was always more terrified by sound than graphics, so when the three notes “discover of a body” theme played, I would run straight for the door.
+To overcome my fear I would turn up the volume all the way and just stand there basking in those overwhelmingly loud three notes.
+Of course, my mother didn’t especially like that and would scream at me from the other side of the house.

 The Detective Game is also how I started to learn English, in front of the TV I would look up each word on the dictionary.
 Only to be letdown by not being able to find “ought”.
 My endless fascination with it also led to my discovering love for all things thriller and crime, by the age of 10 I was already reading Ellery Queen and Agatha Christie.